Buy Hydrocodone Online

 The risk of severe side effects (such as slow/shallow breathing, severe drowsiness/dizziness) may be increased if this medicine is taken with other products that may also produce drowsiness either breathing problems.

 In case someone has overdosed, further has severe symptoms like passing out or trouble breathing, provide them naloxone if available.
-In case the person is awake also has no symptoms, call a poison control center immediately.
+In case the person is awake also have no symptoms, call a poison control centre immediately.
 Symptoms of overdose may involve loss of appetite, vomiting, slow/shallow breathing, nausea, sweating, extreme tiredness, stomach/abdominal pain, slow heartbeat, dark urine, yellowing eyes/skin, coma.
 Do not share this medicine with others.
 Distributing it is against the law.